mohsr/print-adventure/README.md

-# lift-olympus: A text-based adventure
+# Print-Adventure: A text-based adventure
 Written by:  Mohsin Rizvi

 Last edited: 05/26/17